-The journey would be worth: we were going to play against Saint George FC, ranked as the 5th best African team of the season by Africa TOP Sports magazine.
-9 international players made part of the team.
-The match was held in the Addis Ababa National Stadium in front of more than 20,000 spectators who had the chance to enjoy such a historical event.
+The journey was worth it: we would be playing against Saint George FC, ranked as the fifth-best African team of the season by Africa TOP Sports magazine, with more thannine international players.
+The match took placeat the Addis Ababa National Stadium in front of more than 20,000 spectators who were present at this epic feat.

-The welcome was simply amazing.
-The Ethiopian supporters threw themselves into our players, cheering and bringing music to the match with their famous vuvuzelas.
-More than a match, that became a party; the party of sport and solidarity.
-At the end of the match, many spectators went down onto the pitch to celebrate with us a day we will never forget.
+The welcome wasamazing.
+The Ethiopian supporters werelively, bringing music to the match with their famous vuvuzelas.
+It was more of a party than a match; a party of sport and solidarity.
+At the end of the match, many spectators went down onto the pitch to celebrate with us a day that we will always remember.

-Solidarity played a big part in this trip.
-We did not want to leave the country without seeing and soaking up its culture and helping the inhabitants of this wonderful country as well.
+The solidary aspect played an important role in this trip.
+We did not want to leave the country without seeing and soaking up its culture, and helping the people of this wonderful country, too.
 A.E.
-Ramassà mobilised its supporters, sponsors and local companies so that they could help them gather both sports and school materials which would be brought to Ethiopia.
-As a result, we managed to hand out more than 100 kilos of these materials to children who, thanks to this, will be able to do sport and keep on studying in much better conditions.
+Ramassà rallied its supporters, sponsors and local businesses so that they could the club them take sports and school supplies to Ethiopia.
+The result: delivering more than 100 kilos of sports and school supplies to many children who, thanks to this, will be able to play sport and continue with their studies in much better conditions.

 Do you want to see what our players experienced on their trip to Ethiopia?
 VOTV has made this moving documentary about the adventure.
 Enjoy!